comunicar-una-pagina-web-con-asyncwebsockets-en-el-esp8266

 Regarding our file with reusable functions for Websockets, it is now called ‘ESP8266_Utils_AWS.hpp’ and has changed considerably compared to the previous one.

-Fortunately, by encapsulating this part of the code in this file, we won’t have to deal with it frequently.
-Basically, we receive the events of Async Websocket and, when we receive a complete package, we launch the ProcessRequest() function.
+Fortunately, by encapsulating this part of the code in this file we won’t have to deal with it frequently.
+Basically, we receive Async Websocket events and, when we receive a complete packet, we call the ProcessRequest() function.

 void onWsEvent(AsyncWebSocket * server, AsyncWebSocketClient * client, AwsEventType type, void * arg, uint8_t *data, size_t len){